The Ultimate Guide to Train Travel in India. Part 1: How to Book Train Tickets in India

 Due to the high demand for train travel in India tickets for Indian trains can be booked up to 120 days in advance, to make your trip to India more enjoyable and less stressful I recommend you book your tickets in advance.

 If you want to find out the earliest date that a train is available you can look on www.indianrail.gov.in and click ‘Availability at major stations’ then ‘Earliest date of available berths’ you can see the next date on which berths are available on key trains leaving each of the most important stations.

 So now you can see why you need to book train tickets in advance!
 But booking trains from outside India is not so easy….

 Where to book tickets for Indian trains:

-A much easier way to book trains is to use a website like Cleartrip.com to search and book trains.
+A much easier way to arrange your train travel in India and book trains, even from abroad, is to use a website like Cleartrip.com to search and book trains.
 Their website is much more user friendly and easier to use.
 There is even an app you can get on your phone and, once your account is set up, this is probably the simplest way to book trains – it’s actually pretty easy once you get the hang of it!
 Most importantly you can pay with an international card.
 However they do charge a small service fee and not all trains are displayed, you can now book Taktal tickets online but you can’t book the Foreign Tourist Quota through these websites.

 How to set up a Clear Trip Account

 To set up a Clear Trip account IRCTC has insisted that you must also sign up for an IRCTC account.
 When you register with Clear Trip it will set both accounts up for you, but IRCTC requires an Indian mobile phone number which makes it a little difficult to set up the account before you arrive but it is possible – you can set up a Clear Trip account before you arrive without an Indian mobile number but, as with most things in India, patience and persistence are required.